A Reconfiguration and Commentary on Revelation 1-3

 These are the words of him who is holy,

-7b [(KJV) he that is true], who holds the key of David.
-What he opens no one can shut, and what he shuts no one can open.
+7b he who is true, who holds the key of David—what he opens no one can shut, and what he shuts no one can open—

-12b [(KJV) will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the name of my God, and the name of the city of my God, which is new Jerusalem, which cometh down out of heaven from my God: and I will write upon him my new name.]
+12b will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the name of my God, and the name of the city of my God, which is new Jerusalem, which comes down out of heaven from my God: and I will write upon him my new name.

 13 Whoever has ears, let them hear what the Spirit says to the churches.